 - Consultants often have to transmit at least two sets of project documentation, one to the client and one to SHPO.
 When transmitting project results, especially if your product passes through other hands (such as your client) before reaching us, take reasonable steps to ensure that the Site File receives a comprehensive set of documents. - For compliance projects, transmit only one package of all documentation to the Compliance Review Section in Tallahassee.
-When their review process is completed, they will pass all materials on to the Site File. - For projects funded by the State of Florida's historic preservation grant in-aid program, follow instructions in your grant award agreement, confirmed by your grant administrator (Grants and Community Education Section, Division of Historic Resources, 850-245-6333).
-While multiple copies of the survey report are required, only one complete set of Historic Structure Forms is normally submitted.
+When their review process is complete they will pass all materials on to the Site File. - For projects funded by the State of Florida's historic preservation grant in-aid program, follow instructions in your grant award agreement, confirmed by your grant administrator (Grants and Education Section, Division of Historical Resources, 850.245.6333).
+While multiple copies of the survey report are required, only one complete set of hard copy resource recording forms (site forms) is normally submitted.
 Transmit all products to the Grants office and they will pass the materials on to the Site File.